Drought Conditions in Parts of the United States Stand in the Way of Routine Car Washes

 With most of the United States desperate for rain, wet-washing vehicles is impossible, but a clean car is still possible with AERO’s SHINE.

-Bellflower, CA -- (SBWIRE) -- 07/20/2012 -- Major news outlets all over the United States are comparing 2012’s dry summer to the droughts of 1998 and 1980.
+Kansas City, MO -- (SBWIRE) -- 08/16/2012 -- Major news outlets all over the United States are comparing 2012’s dry summer to the droughts of 1998 and 1980.
 Drought conditions and water rationing in many parts of the country is making it difficult, if not impossible, to keep a clean car the traditional way; water, soap, a sponge and a little elbow grease.
 Summer brings more obstacles for keeping a clean vehicle, as well, like bugs and other debris that are not only unsightly, but can lead to damage on vehicle paint surfaces if not attended to.

 Luckily, International AERO Products, AERO, was tasked with formulating a dry wash for aircraft, since water hoses are forbidden in many aircraft hangers, and that did not scratch painted surfaces.
 The result is AERO’s SHINE, Dry Wash and Speed Wax.
 SHINE allows consumers to clean their vehicles without water, while it also leaves behind a layer of AERO’s polymer that lasts up to 90 days.